theshivam2203/Data/README.md

 ## License

-This project is licensed under the Runita.
+This project is licensed under Runita.